dwrensha/fuzz-rustc/README.md

 ## Running

-Optionally add some example inputs in a `./seeds/` directory, then do:

 ```sh
 ./run-fuzzer.sh
 ```

+You may add some example inputs in the `./seeds/` directory.

+New interesting test cases are automatically written to the `./corpus/` directory as they are found.

 ## Bugs found